datasci-osu/dsosuk8s/docs/docsify/README_ADMINS.md

 as expected, try setting the minimum size to 1 in the AWS GUI console (in the EC2 panel, under autoscaling groups), or with `eksctl scale` which should re-trigger the autoscaler to recognize the nodepool.

-Be aware that it is also possible to add new nodepools to an existing cluster with `eksctl`, for example provide a new instance size for users to take advantage of.
+Be aware that it is also possible to add new nodepools to an existing cluster with `eksctl`, for example to provide a new instance size for users to take advantage of.

 ### 03 Cluster Registry

-Docker images used are hosted on DockerHub; these include JupyterHub defaults and custom images for the hub (https://hub.docker.com/r/oneilsh/jupyterlab-k8s-hub) and user-server compontents (https://hub.docker.com/r/oneilsh/jupyterlab-ubuntu-nvidia-scipy-rjulia and other flavors).
+Docker images used are hosted on DockerHub; these include JupyterHub defaults and custom images for the hub and user-server compontents.
+(Image definitions for these are located in the `docker_images` directory, several utilize build scripts to help automate building, tagging, and pushing the images to Dockerhub.)

 While DockerHub is convenient, it presents two
 challenges:

-1. DockerHub recently instituted a maximum pulls-per-day policy for images
+1. DockerHub free accounts rate limit image pulls
-2. the user images can be quite large--up to 12 gigs fora  full software stack and common libraries
+2. the user images can be quite large--up to 12 gigs for a full software stack and common libraries.

 Every time a new node is spawned by the autoscaler, these images need to be loaded.
 The size of the images slows down scaleup and dockerhub limits may cause issues.